Zilliqa/zilliqa-developer/GPU-mining.md

 ```
 Before starting Zilliqa application, please set the **FULL_DATASET_MINE** and **CUDA_GPU_MINE** in constants.xml to true to enable the PoW using CUDA GPU.
 ## For Multiple GPUs
 If you have multiple OpenCL or CUDA GPUs, now they can work concurrently.
-Please set the **NUM_DEVICE_TO_USE** in constants.xml to the number of physical GPUs supported by your PC.
+Please edit the **GPU_TO_USE** in constants.xml to select the GPUs you want to use.
+The index start from 0, and you can use select one or multiple GPUs, for example, "0", "0, 1, 2", "0, 2, 4", but make sure the largest index within the physical number of GPUs in the PC.
 Then you can run Zilliqa with multiple GPUs for PoW.